Justia 10.0

 Government Entities

-Entities like the Michigan Department of Health and Human Services might also bear responsibility, especially if they knew of existing issues but failed to intervene.
+Entities such as the Department of Health and Human Services may also bear responsibility, especially if they were aware of existing issues but failed to intervene.
 Filing claims or lawsuits against government bodies can be complex, but it can also be a critical step in changing policies and improving conditions at these centers.

 Understanding who can file a sex abuse lawsuit is essential for anyone seeking justice.
-Typically, a civil lawsuit can be filed by the victims themselves or, in situations where the victim is a minor or has been incapacitated, by their legal guardians or representatives.
+Typically, a civil suit can be filed by the victims themselves or, in situations where the victim is a minor or has been incapacitated, by their legal guardians or representatives.
+Former patients and former residents of youth facilities are also eligible to file lawsuits if they suffered abuse.

 When pursuing a sexual abuse lawsuit, survivors may be entitled to recover various types of damages.
 The potential types of damages include: